babenkoivan/elastic-adapter/README.md

 $indexManager = new \ElasticAdapter\Indices\IndexManager($client);
 ```

+The manager provides a list of useful methods, which are listed below.

 ### Create

-You can created an index with default settings and mapping:
+You can create an index with the default settings and mapping:

 ```php
 $index = new \ElasticAdapter\Indices\Index('my_index');